LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:
+`Per-field boosting` yields same number of hits(3044).
+However, it changed the ranking of the hits.
+The hits ranked higher on the list have Michelle Obama in the boosted field, headline.

+These articles are more likely to be about Michelle Obama and we have improved the precision of our search!

 ![image](https://user-images.githubusercontent.com/60980933/108425052-2fef3a00-71f7-11eb-8bf1-8c13d6a0a37c.png)

-Yields same number of hits(3044) but the order of the hits have changed.
-The hits ranking higher on the list has Michelle Obama in the boosted field, headline.
-These articles are definitely about Michelle Obama!

-#### Let's try searching for a Topic
+#### What happens when you use the `multi_match` query to search for a phrase?

-While searching for Michelle Obama, the user just remembered she is throwing a party for all of her friends this weekend.
+While searching for Michelle Obama, the user remembers that she is throwing a party for all of her friends this weekend.
 She searches for articles regarding party planning to get some ideas for it.
 ```
 GET news_headlines/_search
 {